The perpetual search for a good parking spot is probably insane

 It’s just not worth it.

 Almost as infuriating is the senseless desire to find a parking spot close to the entrance to a person’s destination.
-The amount of time that the average person is willing to invest in order to avoid walking 50 feet is astounding.
+The amount of time the average person is willing to invest to avoid walking 50 feet is astounding.

-I have known people who will spend 15 minutes looking for a good parking spot at the mall in order to save 100 steps, knowing full well that their intention is to spend the next four hours walking thousands of steps inside the mall.
+I have known people who will spend 15 minutes looking for a good parking spot at the mall to save 100 steps, knowing full well that they intend to spend the next four hours walking thousands of steps inside the mall.

 It’s insane.

-I would love for an economist to do a study on the time and energy wasted searching for a good parking spot versus adopting the policy of driving to the end of the row and parking as far away as possible, even when a closer spot is clearly available.
+I would love for an economist to study the time and energy wasted searching for a good parking spot versus adopting the policy of driving to the end of the row and parking as far away as possible, even when a closer spot is clearly available.

 I would adopt this policy myself, but I am married to a woman who really likes a good parking spot.